Elephanta Caves

 Eating Out and Accommodation Options Near Elephanta Caves

-No need to worry about the food and accommodation in Elephanta Island.
-If the visitors are interested in traditional Indian food, an MTDC hotel present here, offers a fine local cuisine at a reasonable rate.
-There are many other local food restaurants at Cannon Hill and outside the Elephanta caves selling tea, wild berries, coffee and other nourishment for the persons just looking for quick snacks.
-No one has the permission to stay overnight on Elephanta Island.
-The Maharashtra Tourism Department Hotel or MTDH provides good accommodation facilities to rest during the daytime and to take a quick siesta!How to Reach Elephanta Caves
+If the visitors are interested in traditional Indian food, an MTDC hotel present here offers fine local cuisine at a reasonable rate.
+There are many other local food restaurants at Cannon Hill and outside the Elephanta caves which are famous for a variety of tea, wild berries, coffee, and other snacks.